tobyscales/tobyscales.com/content/innovation.md

 </style>

 {{< /css.inline >}}
-*"Innovation cannot be merely the result of a lightning strike; it must be supported with discipline and adaptibility."*
+*"Innovation cannot be merely the result of a lightning strike; it must be supported with discipline and adaptability."*

 ## Innovation in Three Parts